-With the first coronavirus fatality recorded here in the United States, there is a heightened alarm around what may lie ahead for all of us.
+With the first fatality recorded here in the United States, there is heightened alarm around what may lie ahead for all of us.
 In truth, there is no telling what damage this force of nature may leave in its wake.
 But that is not to say that there is nothing we can do to weaken its impact.

 Protecting ourselves from the virus is a collective responsibility that requires action from each of us to varying degrees.

 First, we must consider how each of us respond personally to the threat of an outbreak.
 There are basic handwashing and hygiene techniques than can limit our chances of infection and help us prevent the spread of the disease if we are unknowingly infected.
 We can avoid large crowds, wash our hands regularly, cover our mouths when we cough or sneeze, and start preparing our homes for the possibility that we’ll fall ill and need to stay home while sick.

 Second, we must think of how we will respond as a community and what we do collectively to ready ourselves.
 If you work in health, make sure frontline healthcare workers have a steady supply of protective equipment and that protocols are in place to meet a surge in demand.
 Bolster telehealth capabilities now so that in the event of an outbreak we can counsel patients remotely and direct them to the right level of care for their medical needs.

 If you work outside of the healthcare community, prepare your workplace environment to protect yourself and all employees.
 Ask leaders at your schools, places of worship, and other public gathering places how they will respond in the event that the virus spreads.